Friendship and education

 From the preceding discussion it is clear that educators and learners can easily become ‘friends of truth’ – we can come to share an orientation to the pursuit of knowledge and understanding.
 However, do we become friends in the interpersonal sense?

 If we return to Aristotle it fairly obvious that the relationship between educators and learners can have utility.
 They can be useful to one another.
 Both can learn from the encounter – and there may be both benefits and a sense of fulfilment and worth from the relationship.
 Both educators and learners may share a common commitment to the good.
 This was and is, perhaps, more obviously recognized where they have a shared identity with and commitment to, a social movement, institution or set of beliefs.
 Examples here might include educational encounters within churches and clubs.
-In these circumstances educators may well talk about their relationships with learners in terms of friendship.
+In these circumstances, educators may well talk about their relationships with learners in terms of friendship.
 Not only are they ‘friends of truth’, they are members of a particular community.
-As such they have a commitment to each other, and are part of what Josephine Macalister Brew (1943) once described as a community in the process of educating itself.
+As such they commit to each other and are part of what Josephine Macalister Brew (1943) once described as a community in the process of educating itself.
 There can also be pleasure in one another’s company.
 It is within this sort of framework that earlier generations of informal educators, adult educators and youth workers could talk about offering friendship to the members of the groups they were working with.

 If we are not in youth work because of our love of our fellow men we have no business there at all.
 This burning love of humanity always meets with response, though not always in the ways we most care for, but nowadays as much youth work is ruined by too much restraint as by too much exuberance.
 Fear to exert undue influence, fear to assert authority when necessary, conscientious scruples about this and that – are all contributory factors.
 But young people want to know where they are and they need the friendship of those who have confidence and faith.
 (Brew 1957: 112-3)

-The problem is that as we enter more ‘professionalized’ discourses friendship tends to be both stripped of much of its moral dimension and utility, and lose touch with the supporting language and thinking.
+The problem is that as we enter more ‘professionalized’ discourses friendship tends to be both stripped of much of its moral dimension and utility and lose touch with the supporting language and thinking.
 Words like boundary, client, delivery, intervention and outcome replace the language of friendship, member, association, relationship and faith.
-As a result it is acceptable that practitioners are friendly, but not that they are friends with those with whom they work.
-It can be seen as a move from a concern with practical wisdom and desire to act truly and rightly (what Aristotle talks about as phronesis) to a focus on on what is correct (according to bureaucratic rules) and technique (techne).
+As a result, it is acceptable that practitioners are friendly, but not that they are friends with those with whom they work.
+It can be seen as a move from a concern with practical wisdom and a desire to act truly and rightly (what Aristotle talks about as phronesis) to a focus on what is correct (according to bureaucratic rules) and technique (techne).

 Four objections

 So can educators be friends with those with whom they work?
-Here it is useful to bear in mind that this can entail both a broader friendship with a group and specific friendship with an individual.
+Here it is useful to bear in mind that this can entail both a broader friendship with a group and a specific friendship with an individual.
 The former may be more acceptable within professionalized discourses.
-Being a friend to a group – because of its more diffuse nature might escape some of the force of the one of the charges most often made against educators being friends with learners – that friendship can lead to favouritism.
+Being a friend to a group – because of its more diffuse nature might escape some of the force of one of the charges most often made against educators being friends with learners – that friendship can lead to favouritism.
 Of course there the worker may favour working with one group rather than another – and this could cause some resentment.
-However, it can be argued that to be a friend to a group involves a rather different relationship to being a friend to an individual.
-It entails making a commitment to a collectivity and attending to the functioning of a network of relationships so that the group may be of benefit to its members.
-The charge of favouritism can also be answered with regard to friendship with both individuals and groups when we consider the nature of friendship.
+However, it can be argued that being a friend to a group involves a rather different relationship to being a friend to an individual.
+It entails making a commitment to collectivity and attending to the functioning of a network of relationships so that the group may be of benefit to its members.
+The charge of favouritism can also be answered concerning friendship with both individuals and groups when we consider the nature of friendship.
 If it remains within the narrow domain of gaining pleasure from another’s company, or even utility, then the possibility of favouritism remains strong.
 If, however, a proper consideration of the moral dimension of friendship is taken into consideration, then such favouritism as exists needs to be justified.
 Some judgement has to be made as to whether the attention, concern and resources made available to one individual or group over others is the action of a good man or woman.
 Does it reflect a concern to live life well and to foster human flourishing?
 In those settings where there is a more overt concern with such questions, for example within some religious, mutual aid and political groupings, then there would seem to be a stronger chance of the actions of educators being interrogated in this way.

-A further charge often raised with regard to the friendships of educators with learners is that it can be a reflection of educators attending to their needs (for example, to be liked and appreciated) above those of learners.
+A further charge often raised concerning the friendships of educators with learners is that it can be a reflection of educators attending to their needs (for example, to be liked and appreciated) above those of learners.
 Many educators may well be placing undue weight on meeting their needs above those of learners.
 However, this may have nothing to do with friendship but simply flow from a concern to get the job done so that they can get their pay and go and do something else.
 It may be that the educators concerned are unaware of the nature of their actions – they may have only a limited grasp of their motivations and orientations.
 This brings back, again, to the importance of knowing your self.
-Beyond that there is the familiar question of educators’ (and friends’) shared commitment to the good.
+Beyond that, there is the familiar question of educators’ (and friends’) shared commitment to the good.
 If educators place undue weight on their own needs they no longer deserve to be called educators in relation to others for they are failing to engage in the proper spirit.
 A similar argument can be made for friends.

 A third objection to the use of the term ‘friend’ to describe the relationship of educators with learners revolves around how educators deal with individuals and groups they do not like.
 At one level it does seem odd to describe someone whose company gives you little pleasure as a friend – but we do have to take care on three counts.
 First, there is the familiar injunction that friendship is also concerned with utility and a shared commitment to the good.
-Of course these may also not be present in the relationship – in which case the notion of friendship with the individual is a non-starter.
+Of course, these may also not be present in the relationship – in which case the notion of friendship with the individual is a non-starter.
 Equally, the possibility of being accepted as a worker or educator by this person is somewhat distant.
 Second, there is a question as to whether the educator is looking in the right place or is ‘seeing through a glass darkly’.
 We may not be open to the person of the other either through placing interpretations upon their behaviour that are drawn from elsewhere and are not merited by their actions or orientation; or because we have not attended to what is good about them.
 Last, we need to bear in mind the more general concern to be a friend to learners and to the truth.
 In this sense, educators offer a kind of friendship to all they come in contact with through their work.
 They invite them to explore and to join in an endeavour to deepen understanding and to allow wisdom to flourish.

 The last, commonly-heard, objection to the idea that educators can be friends with learners is that as many are paid is odd to describe them as friends.
 This objection is answered quickly.
-From the preceding discussion it should be clear that friendship can involve pleasure in each others’ company, utility and the common pursuit of the good.
+From the preceding discussion, it should be clear that friendship can involve pleasure in each others’ company, utility and the common pursuit of the good.
 The informal and personal relationships involved have some element of choice (although this may be limited by circumstance).
 Payment can be involved in this.
-For example, we may employ someone direct as a teacher (e.g. to help us pass a particular exam) and become friends with that person (or vice versa).
-There can come a point where payment is really a side issue – it is the shared pursuit of the good that matters.
+For example, we may employ someone directly as a teacher (e.g. to help us pass a particular exam) and become friends with that person (or vice versa).
+There can come a point where payment is a side issue – it is the shared pursuit of the good that matters.
 It might also be argued that these educators are only friends while they are paid to do a job with a group or individual.
 When they are no longer paid – they leave the job, or the funding runs out – they move on to other work, leaving these ‘friendships’ behind.
 This is no different to what happens in many other friendships.
 As Allan (1996) has pointed out, friendships are deeply situational, and can quickly fade as the situation alters.
 People might count each other as ‘close friends’ while they are neighbours, but as soon as one moves away some distance that relationship may become far less significant.

-From this discussion it can be seen that educators can be friends with learners given an appropriate framework and a full appreciation of of the nature of friendship.
+From this discussion, it can be seen that educators can be friends with learners given an appropriate framework and a full appreciation of of the nature of friendship.

 Conclusion

 All of this has implications for the sorts of educational environments that educators seek to foster, and the contexts in which they work.
-Perhaps the key consideration is the frame of reference of the educator and the way in which this is understood by others.
-Older generations of informal educators within youth work and adult education could often work secure in the knowledge that they were part of a wider social movement, that they experienced some sort of calling to the work, and that it was right to appeal to ideas of virtue, character and service.
+Perhaps the key consideration is the frame of reference of the educator and how this is understood by others.
+Older generations of informal educators within youth work and adult education could often work securely in the knowledge that they were part of a wider social movement, that they experienced some sort of calling to the work, and that it was right to appeal to ideas of virtue, character and service.
 It was in this spirit that Basil Henriques could talk of being a friend and servant of the young people in his club, or that Josephine Macalister Brew could speak of a burning love of humanity that always meets with a response.

 In contrast, the contemporary, ‘professionalized’, discourse of youth work, lifelong learning and community education tends to the bureaucratic and technical.
 Friends become clients, relationship becomes boundary and so on.
 The moral element has, to a significant extent, been stripped out and replaced by procedure.
 The issue here isn’t just that it becomes difficult to use the language of friendship, it is also hard to be an educator.
 Education, if it is to merit the name, has to encourage people to gain a critical understanding of things, and the virtues that are needed to guide us to individual and common goods (MacIntyre 2002: 2).
 It is an activity of the heart as well as the mind.
 There may be learning without a vibrant sense of the moral and ethical, but there isn’t education.